 Did you know there’s over 17,000 caves in the United States?
 Yet, not all of those caverns are open to the public to explore or offer tours.
-But, these 12 top caves in the U.S. are waiting for you and your family to discover and learn!
+However, these popular caves in the U.S. are just waiting for you and your family to discover, learn and enjoy their coolness!

 This blog article contains affiliate links.
 Full disclosure here.

-CAVING PRO TIP: Always wear sturdy closed-toe shoes with good traction.
+✰✰ PRO TIP ✰✰ Anytime you visit a cave, always wear sturdy closed-toe shoes with good traction.
 The cavern floors are oftentimes slippery.

 Carlsbad Caverns cave system has more than 119 limestone caves that are outstanding in the profusion, diversity, and beauty of their formations.